Santiago2607/UFOs/README.md

 - First, it will be a good idea to have a button that filters all the data besides pressing "Enter" that get the same result.
 We considered this since there are people that like to have that old-school structure and having two ways to get the data gives more advantages to the page than only one.

 - Second, a webpage with such an exciting topic should have a box where users can leave their experience, and some links to webpages related to this same topic or to other webpages that Dana would like to create in the future.
 This way, users do not get stuck just on one page but in a couple that in the end share the same topic but different and new information.

+If you want to see the webpage, click [Here](https://santiago2607.github.io/UFOs/)